 The codes needed for Schedule K-1 reporting are provided for each category.

 Cash contributions (50%) (code A).
 Enter cash contributions subject to the 50% AGI limitation.
-Do not include in the amount reported using code A the cash contributions reported using code G.

 Cash contributions (30%) (code B).
 Enter cash contributions subject to the 30% AGI limitation.